 Wear Orthotic Devices and Foot Pads

 Wearing some sorts of orthotic devices and foot pads can help you get relief from high arch discomfort.
 Orthotic devices provide you extra stability and cushioning and work as artificial support for your feet.
+Protalus offers a wide variety of options which will be sure to help you get back on track and forget about the pain.
 Foam, silicon, or felt footpads, worn with your shoes, also can be of help for reducing it.

 Some stretch tactics can give you relief from the high discomfort.
 You can roll a lacrosse ball under the ball of your feet without having any shoes.
 You need to sit on a chair to do this.
 Pushing your toes slowly forward and backward can release some pain.
 You also can take some calf stretches.
 For doing this: